 All these tenses can certainly seem overwhelming at first.
 However, many of the distinctions between different events in the past are also expressed in English, and like English, many of these are simply different combinations of the auxiliary verb haber and the past participle.

 The best way to become familiar with these different ways of talking about the past is to practice them in the context of full sentences.
-Check out Lingvist’s online Spanish course to get some effective, personalized past tense Spanish practice!
+Check out Lingvist to learn Spanish and to get some effective, personalized past tense Spanish practice!